After the D800 camera was launched in March 2012 we read many Nikon D800 camera reviews where the following words were used to describe it:

 3. Yes, the D800 costs more than the consumer bodies but it is a semi-pro body that shoots images as good as the D4 that sells for double the price.
 We don’t like changing lenses when on safari due to dust so we had 5 bodies, my D3s and 4 x D300 cameras – we traded in the 4 x D300 cameras for 2 x D800 bodies.
 We would rather change lenses but have the superb images that the D800 provides so we sacrificed 2 bodies!

-4. Even though my primary body is the Nikon D3s, which shoots 9 frames per second in FX and 11 frames per second with DX lenses on continuous high, I found that I was getting sharper images when shooting at ‘continuous low’ at 4-5 frames per second.
+4. Even though my primary body used to be the Nikon D3s, which shoots 9 frames per second in FX and 11 frames per second with DX lenses on continuous high, I found that I was getting sharper images when shooting at ‘continuous low’ at 4-5 frames per second.
 If a subject is moving fast, say a running cheetah or swooping falcon, and you are shooting at 9 frames per second, the camera cannot focus accurately and uses what is called ‘predictive autofocus’ and you end up with maybe 2 or 3 sharp images.
 At 4 frames per second the camera can focus more accurately and we end up with more sharp images.

 Michael Clark is an adventure photographer and he has a super article in his spring 2012 newsletter on the Nikon D800.
 Here is an extract from his newsletter: